-One of the most intense meteor showers will be taking place this first weekend of 2020 and Malaysia is perfectly placed to watch it.
+One of the most intense meteor showers takes place annually in January and Malaysia is perfectly placed to watch it.

 The Quadrantids are famous for spitting out “fireball” meteors that blaze across the night sky in a dazzling array of unusual colour and brightness.

 What are the Quadrantids?

 The Quadrantid is an annual meteor shower that happens between the end of December and the second week of January as leftover comet particles and asteroid pieces emit a dusty trail around the sun for the Earth to pass through.

 The point in the sky where the Quadrantids appear to come from – its “radiant”, is an obsolete constellation called “Quadrans Muralis”.
 The constellation, created in 1795, was taken off the list of recognised modern constellations in 1922.

 Since the shower had already been named after Quadrans Muralis, its name was not changed, though sometimes it is referred to as Bootids after the modern constellation, Boötes located closeby.

 While most meteor showers originate from comets and have peak periods that last for about two days, the Quadrantids actually come from an asteroid: Asteroid 2003 EH1, and has a narrow peak period of just a few hours despite actually taking place over a span of about two weeks.